sanger-tol/ascc/README.md

 ## Usage

-The pipeline uses a YAML file to specify the input file paths and parameters.
-A description of the YAML file contents is [here](./docs/usage.md).
+The pipeline uses a samplesheet and YAML file to specify the input file paths and parameters.
+A description of the YAML file contents is [here](./docs/usage.md) and an example can be found in the [GitHub tests](./assets/github_testing/github_test.yaml) along side an example [samplesheet](./assets/github_testing/samplesheet.csv).

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

 First, prepare a samplesheet with your input data that looks as follows:

-`samplesheet.csv`:

 ```csv
 sample,assembly_type,assembly_file